 On days when there is heavy drug or alcohol use, physical violence is 11 times more likely among batterers and their victims.
 Over 20 percent of male abusers report using drugs or alcohol prior to their most recent violent acts.
 Victims often report that the perpetrator had been consuming drugs or alcohol.

 The drug that is most commonly associated with domestic violence is alcohol.
-There has been some discussion as to whether heavy drinking causes someone to be violent; however, other drugs are also associated with domestic violence.
+There has been some discussion as to whether heavy drinking causes someone to be violent.
+Also, other drugs are associated with domestic violence.

 There is also evidence that victims of domestic violence are at an increased risk for substance abuse.